Alyetama/Gofile/README.md

 ### 🔑 Uploading to an account using access token

-If you want the files to be uploaded to a specific account, you can export your Gofile token, which can be retrieved from the profile page, as an environment variable.
+If you want the files to be uploaded to a specific account, you can export your gofile token, which can be retrieved from the profile page, as an environment variable.

 ```sh
 export GOFILE_TOKEN='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'